ManiacalAce/ProtoLib/README.txt

 This project is currently ON HOLD till I finish ProcrastinHater... and maybe till the future of WPF becomes clearer?
 So I'll just dump this here on GitHub for safe keeping.

+Generate database from script and place in C:/.